cg31/PerfectRelay/README.md

-go and rust tests for benchmarking the speed of relaying net traffic.
+Tests for benchmarking the speed of relaying net traffic.

 The tests will listen to 127.0.0.1:1090 and forward all data to 127.0.0.1:5201.

-1 build go or rust
+1 build

 2 test: